 Gail Wagstaff is the Advice and Information Worker.
 She was previously worked as an advice worker in a law centre; for Shelter, the housing and homelessness charity and for a local council.
 She had previously worked in housing management in housing associations in the south east.
-She has a MA in housing law and policy and is currently studying to be a social worker.
+She has a MA in housing law and policy.

 Agnes Gautier l Policy Officer

-Alana Genge is the Communications and Marketing Assistant.
-She is currently studying at Kingston University to gain a MSc in Political Communication, Advocacy and Campaigning.
+Alana Genge is the Communications and Marketing Officer.
+She has recently completed a MSc in Political Communication, Advocacy and Campaigning from Kingston University.
 She volunteers for her local MP and has previously been our Campaign and Communications Intern.

 Yaw Brobbey l Finance & Administration Officer